natikgadzhi/respawn-io/README.md

   [hello-world.md](https://respawn.io/posts/hello-world) for details.
 - Uses Vercel built-in analytics with zero configuration.

+## Using this for your own site

+You're very welcome to use any of the code, or the whole repo as a starting point.
+A few recommendations:

+- I'm using Obsidian as the editor of choice (and a backend, of sorts) for my posts, but you don't have to.
+- Please **please please** make sure you change any analytics IDs in `blog.config.ts`.
+- Use `pnpm run dev` to start both the contentlayer and dev server simultaneously.

 ## License

 The source code in this repository is [licensed under](/LICENSE) MIT.
 The